aws/aws-xray-sdk-go/README.md

 **SQL**

-Any `db/sql` calls can be traced with XRay by replacing the `sql.Open` call with `xray.SQL`.
+Any `db/sql` calls can be traced with X-Ray by replacing the `sql.Open` call with `xray.SQL`.
 It is recommended to use URLs instead of configuration strings if possible.

 ```go
 func main() {